🌍 Musical journey in music

 🌊 Sound baths: a vibrational immersion

-These sound frequencies resonate with our body, promoting energetic harmonization and a deep feeling of well-being.
+These sound frequencies resonate with our body, promoting energy harmonization and a deep sense of well-being.

 Benefits of a sound bath: